 There is an argument about whether to keep skin on or off and each side has their valid reasons.
-Cooking chicken without the skins reduces the calories, so it is the way to go for people who try to limit their fat consumption.
+Cooking chicken without the skin reduces the calories, so it is the way to go for people who try to limit their fat consumption.

 On the other hand, there is nothing quite like crispy and deliciously glazed chicken skin.
 Take it off and you will lose half the flavour.

 So if you don’t follow a very strict diet, I would recommend keeping the chicken skin on but reducing your overall portions because flavour is king in my books.

 How to make sticky honey soy glazed chicken?

 What makes this recipe so special is the combination of soy sauce, honey, freshly grated ginger, sesame oil and freshly squeezed orange juice, that the chicken is glazed with.

 However, you won’t get that sticky coating on your chicken thighs and legs simply by brushing the sauce on once.
 Don’t get me wrong, it will still be a respectable dinner option but it won’t wow you or your family.

 First of all, line your shallow roasting pan with either parchment paper or foil to catch the juices.
 This will eliminate a tremendous amount of clean up and will help with the last stage of making the glaze.

 To achieve maximum flavour I applied the sauce on the chicken three times.
 First time, before it went in the oven and again halfway through the cooking.

 Once the chicken thighs and legs were fully cooked I removed them from the roasting pan and poured the juices that collected into a small saucepan.
 Then I reduced them to a thick and sticky glaze and coated the chicken thighs and legs in it.